 The best place for a loved one with dementia depends on their unique needs.
 Some options include in-home care, adult day care programs, continuing care retirement communities, nursing home facilities, and memory care units.

-If your loved one with dementia is still in the early stages, they may not require the specialized care that a nursing home can provide.
-However, those in the middle and late stages could receive the many benefits of 24 hour care for dementia patients in a nursing home.
+If you loved one with dementia is still in the early stages, they may not require the specialized care that a nursing home can provide.
+However, those in the middle and late stages could receive the many benefits of 24-hour care for dementia patients in a nursing home.

 Read on to learn more about home care tips for caregivers on Senior Strong today!